fxbriol/fxbriol.github.io/_pages/group.md

 I co-lead the [Fundamentals of Statistical Machine Learning](https://fsml-ucl.github.io) research group within UCL Statistical Science with my colleagues [Jeremias Knoblauch](https://jeremiasknoblauch.github.io) and [Alessandro Barp](https://alebarp.github.io).
 Below are the members of the group that I directly supervise or manage.

-## Alumni

-  * [Oscar Key](https://oscarkey.github.io) - PhD on "Scalable deep learning and data assimilation" (2020-2025).
-Now research scientist at Prior Labs.
-  * [Kaiyu Li](https://ceciliakaiyu.github.io) - PhD on "Multilevel methods for Monte Carlo integration, with applications to tsunami modelling" (2019-2024).
-Now research scientist at Comac.
-  * [Zhuo Sun](https://jz-fun.github.io) - PhD on "Transfer learning in Monte Carlo and beyond" (2019-2023).
-Now assistant professor at Shanghai University of Finance and Economics, and previously research scientist at Huawei.

 ## Current Members